 —- [Framework View]

-Our View on Internet Centralization
+Our View on Market Concentration

 About the Data and the Market Shares

-The centralization metrics are based on data from web technology surveys performed by our Pulse data partner W3Techs.
+The metrics used are based on data from web technology surveys performed by our Pulse data partner W3Techs.
 These web surveys are conducted by downloading webpages of the top 10 million websites and then analyzing the information provided by the website servers – much like the way a search engine indexes content on the web.

 As noted by W3Techs, it is impossible for their technology surveys to be 100% accurate, not least since the information provided is in many instances determined by the website owners themselves.
 For some websites information may not have been made available by the website owner, and for others it may simply be inaccurate.
 Furthermore, some web technologies may provide more means to reveal information about their usage than others, meaning that the ability to accurately identify the provider may vary between different technologies.